Creatorless-gt/creatorhub/README.md

 # The Lost Nemo - HTML Code Repository

 ## ⚠️ Disclaimer
 This repository contains HTML, CSS, and JavaScript files from my **Glitch.com** project, which is related to **The Lost Nemo**.
 However, I do **not** own The Lost Nemo—it's iHemo's property, and I'm not trying to impersonate them!
-This is just a personal project that shares some elements.
+This is just a personal project that uses the same name for fun.

 ## 📂 What’s Inside?
 - Various **HTML files** for different pages